mars-group/mars-webui-svc/README.md

 See [MARS Confluence](https://confluence.mars.haw-hamburg.de/display/WALK/WebUI)

 ### Development Dockerfile build (UNIX)
+**This part is maintained by Janus and it will not allow you to connect to other services.**

 Open your favorite Terminal and run these commands in repo root folder:

 ```sh